Amangondaliya555/CTF_Writeups/picoCTF2019/The Numbers/README.md

   1.The hint means a lot here.
 Starting Alphabates of our Flag is PICOCTF.

-  2.Comparing it with the digits given in the png FILE. we can conclude, they have assgined the numbers from 1-26 to A-Z.
+  2.Comparing it with the digits given in the png FILE. we can conclude, they have assgined the numbers from 1-26 to A-Z. OR if you are lazy, i have one python based tool for you: https://github.com/Amangondaliya555/PyA1Z26.git

   3.Just decode the digits accordingly.